birdofpreyru/react-starter/CONTRIBUTING.md

-# Topcoder ReactJS Starting Pack
+# Dr. Pogodin's ReactJS Starting Pack

 *TO BE WRITTEN.*